 TB CARE II

-TB CARE II complements existing and planned projects in the Bureau for Global Health to provide global leadership and support to national TB programs (NTPs) and other in-country partners.
-The project assists these stakeholders to accelerate the implementation of TB DOTS, TB/HIV, and programs for the programmatic management of drug resistant TB.
-TB CARE II can help countries scale up evidence-based interventions and improve outcomes in TB prevention and control in USAID TB Priority countries.
-The partnership brings extensive expertise in strengthening TB services, including establishing community-based multi-drug resistant (MDR) TB prevention and treatment strategies.
-USAID Missions can procure TA and support services from the URC-led TB CARE II partnership through field support mechanisms.
-At the global level, TB CARE II is supporting a number of core activities in universal access, the prevention of MDR-TB, infection control, TB/HIV, and health systems strengthening.
+TB CARE II complemented existing and planned projects in the USAID Bureau for Global Health to provide leadership and support to national TB programs (NTPs) and other in-country partners.
+The project assisted these stakeholders to accelerate the implementation of TB directly observed treatment, short course (DOTS), TB/HIV, and the programmatic management of drug-resistant (DR) TB.
+The project helped countries scale up evidence-based interventions and improve outcomes in TB prevention and control in USAID TB priority countries.
+TB CARE II brought extensive expertise in strengthening TB services, including establishing community-based multi-drug resistant (MDR) TB prevention and treatment strategies.
+At the global level, TB CARE II supported the prevention of MDR-TB, infection control, TB/HIV, and health systems strengthening.